 Please be aware that the access to East of England Way is restricted throughout the closure timings.
 It is recommended that vehicles are parked in the car parking facilities available outside of the closure timings to allow for your traffic movement.

 What parking arrangements are in place for the event?

 Within the TTRO, all vehicles must be removed from the affected roads.
 It is recommended that residents and businesses use off-road parking or alternative parking on adjacent roads that are not affected by the road closures.

 What security and measures will be in place to ensure no damage is done to residential and business property?

-There are two separate control documents in place to ensure safety and security of (1) the event overall and (2) for the cycle races in particular.
-These will be subject to scrutiny and approval of the Council’s own Health & Safety Service and local emergency services.
+There is extensive plans in place, to ensure safety and security of the event overall and for the cycle races in particular.
+These plans are subject to scrutiny and approval of the event-dedicated Safety Advisory Group.